logzio/documentation/docs/shipping/Code/dotnet.md

 On Mac or Linux, install the package using Visual Studio. **Project > Add NuGet Packages...**, and search for `Logzio.DotNet.Log4net`.

-### Configure the appender

-Configure the appender in a configuration file or in the code.
+### Configure the appender in a configuration file

 Use the samples below as a starting point and adjust them to fit your needs.
 For more options, see the [log4net documentation](https://github.com/apache/logging-log4net).
 For a complete list of options, see the configuration parameters listed below.

-### Configure the appender in a configuration file

 ```xml
 <log4net>